mrseanryan/gpt-summarizer/README.md

 ```
 Usage: main_cli.py <path to input file or input directory or URL> [options]

-The options are:
+Options:
+  --version             show program's version number and exit
+  -h, --help            show this help message and exit
+  -l TARGET_LANGUAGE, --language=TARGET_LANGUAGE
-[-l --language - The target output language.
-The default is set in config.py]
+                        the target output language.
+The default is set in
+                        config.py.
+Example: English.
+  -o OUTPUT_DIR, --output=OUTPUT_DIR
-[-o --output - The output directory.
-By default is None, so output is to stdout (no files are output).]
+                        the output directory.
+By default is None, so output is
-[-h --help]
+                        to stdout (no files are output).
+  -m DONE_FILES_DIR, --move=DONE_FILES_DIR
+                        the directory to move 'done' input files.
+By default
+                        is None, so input files are not moved.
 ```

 1. Copy the text you want to summarize, into a file like `data/input.txt`.